bpardee/data_seeder/README.md

 ## Configurable values

+#### depends

+Value or array that this model depends on such that they must be seeded first.
+Examples:

+    {
+      depends: ['countries','states']
+    }

 #### key_attribute

 The attribute used to define uniqueness within the model.
 Can be a single attribute or an array.
 Defaults to 'id'